B13rg/croissant/docs/croissant-spec-draft.md

 Croissant `RecordSet`s provide two mechanisms to represent hierarchical data:

+* Nested fields via the `subField` property
+* Categorization via the `enumeration` dataType

 #### Nested Fields

-`Field`s may be nested inside other fields, via the `subField` property, which makes it possible to group fields logically inside records: for example, a field of type `sc:GeoCoordinates` may have two `subField`s: latitude and longitude.
+`Field`s may be nested inside other fields, via the `subField` property, which makes it possible to group fields logically inside records: for example, a field of type `sc:GeoCoordinates` may have two `subField`s: `latitude` and `longitude`.
 Here is what it looks like:

 ```json
 {